tomicmilica95/greenstate/README.md

 Clone the Code.
 Start by pulling the code from the repository.

-Run Docker:
+Run Docker.
-Open your terminal and execute the following command:
+Open your terminal and execute the following command
 	docker-compose up

 If you encounter any Docker-related issues on Windows 10, try running these commands: